 trail.
 With positive identification and some care, poison ivy

 can be avoided.
 June 6, 2013.

 Ticks: These eight-legged creatures can carry nasty diseases like Lyme Disease.
 They drop on you from plants and burrow into your skin in search of blood.
 The best defence is to cover up: hat, long pants, etc. Also check from time to time in popular tick hideouts: groin, underarms, thighs, any warm comfy spot.
 Best removal technique is with tweezers (or even fingernails if you catch them in time).
-Try to remove the entire tick; leaving bits behind could lead to the area getting infected.
+I carry a tick kit.
+Try to remove the entire tick and try not to squash it.
+You don't want to let any bits get left behind that could lead to the area getting infected.
 Disinfect the wound after removing the tick.

 This is a massive subject: what is essential, what can you do without, what's the lightest reasonable tent, sleeping bag, cooking stove, etc. etc. I'll deal with gear separately elsewhere.
 Regarding food, on the Appalachian, you can generally resupply every four or five days, so don't carry excessive amounts of food.
 I initially did, carrying close to 50 lbs (22.6 kg) of gear because I wanted to have my own dehydrated food, fruit leather, jerky, etc. Ouch!
 I soon dropped that to the low 30s (13.6 kg).
 I can do better.